4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Kandy to Ella train tickets

-Second class tickets Kandy to Ella train
+Second-class tickets from Kandy to Ella train

 You’ll gently roll through picturesque tea plantations, forests and small towns.